Scale invariance vs conformal invariance: Holography

 The null energy condition is the condition for the energy-momentum tensor: for all null vectors $k^M$ such that $g_{MN} k^M k^N =0$, the energy-momentum tensor satisfies $k^M k^N T_{MN} \ge 0$.
 In the fluid frame, it requires that sum of the energy and pressure is semi-positive: $\epsilon + p \ge 0$.
 By using the Einstein equation, it constrains possible geometries through relating it with the constraints on the energy-momentum tensor: $k^{M}k^{N} R_{MN} \ge 0$.

 Apart from the holographic $c$-theorem, the requirement of the null energy-condition leads to a deep consequence in general relativity.
-Einstein equation itself allows many seemingly pathological solutions like worm-hole, superluminal propagation of information, classically decreasing black hole horizon, time-machine and so on, but the null energy condition forbids them (see e.g. \cite{Friedman:1993ty}\cite{Tipler:1976bi}\cite{Hawking:1991nk}\cite{Olum:1998mu}).
+Einstein equation itself allows many seemingly pathological solutions like worm-hole, superluminal propagation of information, classically decreasing black hole horizon, time-machine and so on because it is always possible to declare that such geometries are supported by the corresponding energy-momentum tensor if we have no restrictions on the energy-momentum tensor.
+However, the null energy condition forbids them (see e.g. \cite{Friedman:1993ty}\cite{Tipler:1976bi}\cite{Hawking:1991nk}\cite{Olum:1998mu}).

 At the conformal fixed point, we can relate the above defined holographic $c$-function $a_d(r)$ to the Weyl anomaly when space-time dimension of the dual field theory $d$ is even.
 The idea is to replace the boundary Minkowski metric $\eta_{\mu\nu}$ with a general weakly curved metric $g_{\mu\nu}$ and study the expectation value of $T_{\mu\nu}$ through the GKP-W prescription.
-We will not go into the detailed computation (see \cite{Henningson:1998gx} for the original computation), but we only quote the result in $d=4$.
-The holographic Weyl anomaly is given by
+We will not go into the detailed computation (see \cite{Henningson:1998gx} for the original computation), but we only quote the result in $d=4$ dimension.
+For the Einstein gravity, the holographic Weyl anomaly is given by

 We see that the Einstein gravity predicts $a=c = \frac{L^3}{16} = \frac{a_4}{16\pi^2}$ in holography.
 This holographic computation indeed suggests that the central charge $a$ has a natural interpolation function, which is monotonically decreasing along the holographic renormalization group flow.
-However, at this stage, we cannot distinguish two different Weyl anomaly $a$ and $c$ in the Einstein gravity.
+However, at this stage, we cannot distinguish two different Weyl anomaly coefficients $a$ and $c$ in the Einstein gravity.

 Let us discuss more details on the structure of the holographic $c$-theorem.
 Suppose the matter action is given by a generic non-linear sigma model (possibly with a potential):

 Then the explicit computation of the energy-momentum tensor gives\footnote{Here, we assume the canonical (non-improved) energy-momentum tensor that corresponds to the Einstein frame of gravity.
 This is reasonable because we use the gravity equations in the Einstein frame.}